-3 PIH Notice 2021-15 (HA), Section 6: Administrative Fees and Other Eligible Expenses
+3 PIH Notice 2021-15 (HA), Section 6: Administrative Fees and Other Eligible Expenses, PIH Notice 2023-23, "Emergency Housing Voucher (EHV): Expanded Use of the EHV Services Fee"

 The eligible uses are designed to prevent and respond to coronavirus by facilitating the leasing of the EHVs, which will provide vulnerable individuals and families a much safer housing environment to minimize the risk of coronavirus exposure or spread.
 Individuals and families who are homeless or at-risk of homelessness are often living in conditions that significantly increase the risk of exposure to coronavirus in addition to other health risks.